justinyhuang/hugo_site/content/posts/amba-for-dummies-intro.md

 ---
-title: "Amba for Dummies Intro"
+title: "Amba for Dummies : Intro"
 date: 2020-03-16T09:50:51-06:00
-draft: true
 ---
 ![cover](/galleries/amba_for_dummies.jpg)
 This is a new personal project of mine.
 I build this dummy book with my personal notes when learning AMBA.